So you have a mouse or rat problem in your chicken coop?

 Here's the theory: rats are deterred by the urine of any animal they know to be a predator.

+Rats are intelligent beings who have learned to live with their predators for centuries.
+Food is their main driver.
 They know their smells, and it doesn't put them off setting up home wherever they have free access to food.

 Here's the theory: rats have a good sense of smell.

-That much is true - they can smell out a feeder full of grain at some considerable distance.
+That much is true.
+They can smell out a feeder full of grain at some considerable distance.

 The rest of the theory?
 All rodents hate the smell of peppermint.
 Or other essential oils, such as lavender, grapefruit or eucalyptus.
-Or cayenne pepper.
-Or human hair.
+Or cayenne pepper, or human hair.

 Nor will they be phased by the smell of other essential oils, or cayenne pepper, or toilet blocks, or deodorant, or any of the other many, many things you will see advertised as "old timers' deterrents which definitely work".